crown21xd/wifiPasswordExtract/README.md

 # Wi-Fi Password Extractor
+Ensure you are running this script responsibly and with permission.
+Accessing networks without authorization is illegal and unethical.
 This is a simple but fast batch Wi-Fi password extractor.
-Please use it responsibly and do not use this for committing illegal acts, as sensitive home and work networks might get exposed!
 Cloning this and running it on a teacher's or professor's laptop to steal school or department Wi-Fi passwords will get you in trouble, Dont do it.
 If it cannot be prevented, it's up to you.👍👍👍